daveking63/Porting_Existing_Titles_from_Processing_to_P5JS/README.md

 I should note that the structure I'm using deviates from the standard setup for p5.js code.
 Generally, individual sketches housed in separate directories that have descriptive names (e.g. ch01/functions/).
 In turn each subdirectory contains a single sketch and an associated html file.
 These files are titled 'sketch.js' and 'index.html', respectively.
 From my perspective, this is fine if you want to work a few files at a time.
 However, if you want to work with large collections of sketches, it makes it hard to distinguish one 'sketch.js' or 'index.html' from another.

-To the best of my knowledge the code that I have ported and will be porting is in the public domain.
-Feel free to use it.
-However, to keep things kosher, it would be good if you acknowledged the original source and author(s).
+To the best of my knowledge the code that I have ported and will be porting is in the public domain -- it's available for downloading and there are downloadable PDFs of the original text.
+However, if you use the ported code, it would still be good if you acknowledged the original source and author(s).

 In short order, I plan to 'fork' a number of the more interesting of these sketches to openprocessing.org.
 These sketches can be found at: